+- Glasgow

-- Glasgow - Edinburgh
+- Edinburgh

+- Prestwick

 The airports have been fully briefed on the proposed changes and the justification behind why the en-route DVOR dependencies are being removed.
-The proposed changes have all been designed to be invisible from an airport' perspective, asides from the AIP changes described below.
+The proposed changes have all been designed to be invisible from an airport's perspective, asides from the AIP changes described below.

-The proposed changes will alter nomenclature in the aerodrome AIP pages for both airports.
-Asides from these technical changes, there are no other impacts anticipated for airports or relevant activities; the scope of these changes is just for en-route procedures, not airports.
+The proposed changes will alter nomenclature in the aerodrome AIP pages for all three airports.
+There will also be a few minor technical amendments such as STAR truncations.
+Asides from these technical changes, there are no other impacts anticipated for airports or relevant activities; the scope of these changes is just for enroute procedures, not airports.
 Airports will complete their own airspace change proposals if they wish to remove dependencies from other airport-specific local procedures, such as SIDs and approaches.